Broadband Breakfast on Wednesday, October 13, 2021, at 12 Noon ET — On The Ground at Wispapalooza

 At our October 13, 2021, event, we’ll discuss trends toward hybrid technology and government grants by WISPs.

-Our Broadband Breakfast Live Online events take place every Wednesday at 12 Noon ET.
-You can watch the October 13, 2021, event on this page.
+Our Broadband Breakfast Live Online events take place on Wednesday at 12 Noon ET.
 You can also PARTICIPATE in the current Broadband Breakfast Live Online event.
 REGISTER HERE.

 Join Broadband Breakfast Live Online for Wednesday, October 13, 2021, “On the Ground at Wispapalooza.”
 Broadband Breakfast will discuss trends toward hybrid technology and government grants by WISPs.
 During our October 6, 2021, event, Broadband Breakfast also previewed the trade show.

-Note: UPDATE: We’re taking a one-week break from Broadband Breakfast Live Online.
-Join us next week for our regularly scheduled program!